arifszn/laravel-advanced-validation/README.md

 ## Custom Error Message

 Additionally, you can specify the error message on the fly when declaring the rules.
-Simple pass the message as the first parameter.
+Simple pass the message parameter.

 ```php
 use Arifszn\AdvancedValidation\Rules\Base64Image;